miguelwebcode/Open-Library-API/docs/README.md

 # Blog Web Application

 The goal of this project is to create a web app using Node.js, Express.js, EJS and PostgreSQL.
-The application uses the Opoen Library API and stores the data in a local PostgreSQL database.
+The application uses the Open Library API and stores the data in a local PostgreSQL database.

 # How to Run This Project